decorator-factory/lanim/mkdocs/docs/tutorial/hello/index.md

 ## 10. Add easings

-An [_easing function_](https://easings.net/) allows you to change the "shape" of the change.
+An [_easing function_](https://easings.net/) allows you to change the "shape" or "texture" of the change.

 === "Animation"

-    Here you can see that
+    To illustrate, look at these easings:

-    - The _linear_ easing moves at a steady pace
+    - The _linear_ easing moves at a steady pace.
+It doesn't change an animation.
     - The _in-out_ easing has a gentle start and end
     - The _sled_ easing starts out slow and then accelerates